-GLBS 216-Cuba Close Up: Film since the Revolution 4 hours.
+GLBS 216 - Cuba Close Up: Film since the Revolution 4 hours.
 Cuban cinema was transformed by the Revolution, which elevated the importance of film in Cuba and contributed to its political nature.
 Students analyze filmic representations of gender, race, and socioeconomic class in their historical contexts, exploring the relationship among art, politics, and culture.
 Students develop critical skills for viewing and interpreting films and for speaking and writing about films and film genres.
-(Cross-listed as SPAN 216, WGST 216) (C) (GP)
+(Cross-listed as SPAN 216, WGST 216) Course Attribute(s): AU: Global Perspective, CLAS: (C) The Arts

-GLBS 221-Pop Culture Goes Global 4 hours.
+GLBS 221 - Pop Culture Goes Global 4 hours.
 This course examines U.S. popular culture and the media and their sociological, economic and political influence on cultures at home and abroad.
 It offers students a deeper understanding of globalization and its effect on their lives.
-(Every year; Fall) (GP) (Cross-listed as COMM 221)
+(Every year; Fall) (Cross-listed as COMM 221)

-GLBS 300-Special Topics 1-4 hours.
+GLBS 300 - Special Topics 1-4 hours.
 An open course, varying in content from year to year, which allows for concentration in specialized areas.
 (Sufficient demand)